 Sex and Maturity.
-Tuna should be examined to determine sex only after being weighed and measured.
+Bluefin and blackfin tuna should be examined to determine sex only after being weighed and measured.
 Make a 6-8 inch cut in the belly starting from the anal opening and continue forward to the insertion of the pelvic fins.
 This will allow access into the gut cavity for extraction of the gonads.
 Examination of the internal structure of the gonads will aid sex determination.
-A cross section of female gonads exposes a large median lumen (hole) in the center (Figure 7).
-In contrast, male gonads are solid in cross section (Figure 7).
+A cross section of female gonads exposes a large median lumen (hole) in the center (Fig. 8).
+In contrast, male gonads are solid in cross section (Fig. 8).
 Bluefin tuna less than 56.8 kg (125 lb.) are usually immature, and determining sex by superficial examination is difficult.
-We therefore suggest that a cross section about 2 inches thick from all size categories of tuna be saved for confirmation of sex, particularly bluefin tuna under 125 lb. and all blackfin tuna.
+We therefore suggest that a cross section about 2 inches thick from all size categories of tuna be saved for confirmation of sex, particularly bluefin tuna under 125 lb.
+Gonads from blackfin tuna should be kept with the viscera and carcus when filleted properly.
+This will alleviate further handling in the field.